chef/automate/components/automate-chef-io/content/docs/iam-v2-overview.md

 This is an opt-in only feature during the beta period.
 Chef Automate users will not be automatically upgraded.

-We designed IAM v2 to leave your v1 policy data untouched during your upgrade to v2; however, you can choose to not port over v1 policies by using the provided
-`--skip-policy-migration` flag with the upgrade command.
+We designed IAM v2 to leave your v1 policy data untouched during your upgrade to v2; however, you can choose to not port over v1 policies by using the provided `--skip-policy-migration` flag with the upgrade command.

 Whether or not you migrate your v1 policies, if at any time you decide to opt back out of the beta and revert to v1, your original v1 policies will still be intact.
-Reverting to v1, however, will remove any new v2 policies or roles created while using IAM v2.
+Reverting to v1 will remove any new v2 data created while using IAM v2 (policies, roles, projects, project rules).
-Note that this applies only to policies and roles in this beta period.
-Users, teams, and tokens are currently shared between v1 and v2, but these are slated for separation before the full v2 release.
+Users, teams, and tokens are shared between v1 and v2, so changes to them will persist.

 See the [IAM v2 API Reference]({{< relref "iam-v2-api-reference.md" >}}) for day-to-day use of the IAM v2 system.

 ## New Features in IAM v2

 IAM v2 expands Chef Automate's authorization system by supporting policies to allow multiple permissions, separating out policy membership from policy definition for more fine-grained control, and adding roles to begin moving towards role-based access control.
-Additionally, IAM v2 improves the user experience by starting to expose policy management in the Automate user interface.
+Additionally, IAM v2 improves the user experience by allowing policy members to be managed directly from the Automate UI.
+And perhaps most significantly, IAM v2 supports projects that allow filtering and segregation of your data amongst your user base.

 At the heart of Chef Automate's IAM system is the *policy*.
-A policy defines permissions for who may perform what action on which resource.
+A policy defines permissions for who may perform what action on which resource scoped by project.
 The "who" may be a user, a team, or a system.
 Users and teams are designated by name while systems use pre-authorized tokens to communicate with Automate.

-Conceptually, this description applies equally to both v1 and v2.
-However, for IAM v2, we have revised and expanded what constitutes a policy.
 The following diagram shows the new policy structure; we'll detail the specifics in the next few sections.

 ![](/images/docs/iam-v2-diagram.png)

-### New Policy Definition
+## New Policy Definition

 IAM v2 introduces multi-statement policies, so more complex permissions can be embodied in a single policy, resulting in fewer policies required to secure your system.
 Each statement specifies a single permission.
 The net effect (ALLOW or DENY) of a policy is determined by evaluating the effect of each statement and combining them: if there is at least one statement allowing access, and none denying it, then the policy allows access.
 Otherwise, it is denied.

-Taking the aggregate of all policies, access is granted only if explicitly allowed in any policy, and not explicitly denied in any policy.
+Access is granted only if explicitly allowed in some policy and not explicitly denied in any policy.
 IAM policy evaluation order is:

 1. By default, all requests are denied.